 Warrant of control

-- You should be sent an enforcement notice which should give you seven days clear notice of their visit.
+- You should be sent an enforcement notice which will give you seven days’ notice of their visit.

 - The bailiffs cannot force entry and you do not have to let the bailiffs in.
 They can only force entry if: